giesselmann/nanopype/docs/index.md

 Finally for new users the **[tutorial](examples/intro.md)** might be helpful to learn the general concepts and usage of the pipeline.
 To complete the tutorial the test reads included in the package are sufficient and no separate wet-lab experiemnt is required.

-[^1]: Not to be confused with [Nanopipe](https://nanopipe.readthedocs.io/en/latest/) which is an excellent library connecting different message queue systems and written in modern C++.
-Promised.
+[^1]: Not to be confused with [Nanopipe](https://nanopipe.readthedocs.io/en/latest/) which is a library connecting different message queue systems.